-This cardboard project has been a really fun project to make.
-I wanted to make an easy Easter/Spring project to enter a specific online challenge, the Frilly and Funkie “Get in on the Action” to add an interactive element to your project.
+This project was inspired by a specific online challenge, the Frilly and Funkie “Get in on the Action” to add an interactive element to your project.
 I love to make trees so I thought about making a woodland scene with a bunny behind a door that opened and the concept blossomed from there.
 But I missed the deadline for that challenge.
 The good news is that the current challenge is “Knock on Wood” so I’m good.

 My Hello Spring!
-Woodland Scene is a continuation in my tree series (Easter houses, Owl Houses and even a Witch’s Inn) using the tree as the main design element of a paper crafting project.
-Another continuing theme is using a cat food box as the foundation.
+Woodland Scene is a continuation in my 3-D tree series (Easter houses, Owl Houses and even a Witch’s Inn) using the tree as the main design element of a paper crafting project.
+Another continuing theme is using a cat food box for the foundation of the shadow box.
 I have access to lots of cat food boxes and they are a good size for things like this.

 And then I have been just itching to use some of my new supplies from Tim Holtz – the Springtime Sidekick dies because they are so seriously cute.